FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 so third full-length trial is never needed.

 # Further Explanations
+{::comment}

+    [MB99]: Please consider that a more explicit title that reflects the content.

+    [VP]: Yes, but not sure what would be a better title yet.

+{:/comment}

 This chapter provides further explanations of MLRsearch behavior, mainly in comparison to a simple bisection for [RFC2544] Throughput.